-The Administration Division provides vital support to the Commission in various matters such as recruitment of executive and non-executive, fiscal services, budget, house keeping, purchase, procurement, maintenance, caretaking, Security, training, performance appraisal etc. It is headed by the Secretary and consists of a Deputy Director (Personnel and Administration), an Accounts Officer, an Accountant-cum-Cashier, one Consultant (Accounts), one Consultant (Establishment & Accounts) and one Steno-cum-Computer Assistant.
+The Administration Division provides vital support to the Commission in recruitment of executive and non-executive, overseeing operational needs such as fiscal services, budget, house keeping, purchase, procurement, maintenance, care taking, Security, training, performance appraisal etc. It is headed by the Secretary and consists of a Deputy Director (Personnel and Administration), an Accounts Officer, an Accountant-cum-Cashier, one Consultant (Accounts), one Consultant (Establishment & Accounts) and one Steno-cum-Computer Assistant.